Code-Institute-Submissions/healygi-battleships_MayResub/README.md

 # Bugs

 ## Solved Bugs
 - I had my board set to (0-8) coordinates.
-This caused my game to crash when I guess (8,8) or (0,0).
-I forgot zero indexed- I fixed this by adding -1 when needed.
+This caused my game to crash when I guessed (8,8) or (0,0).
+I forgot zero indexed- I fixed this by adding '- 1' when needed.
 - I set up a while loop to count 15 turns until the game was over.
 I discovered that when you hit all ships before your number of turns was up the game would continue.
-I fixed this by adding a
+I fixed this by adding a hit counter to count the number of hit ships.
+If all ships are hit it changes the number of turns to 0 and gives a 'user win' message to the user.
+- I managed to hide the ships on pc board up until the user took a guess.
+When the user took a guess it regenerated the board with hit or miss and exposed the ships on the pc board.
+In hindsight my design of 'opponets board' may have not been a good idea as it is hard to isolate and update the boards separately.
+I fixed this bug by adding and if statement to attack_board and using 'self.label' to check which board was which - meaning if it was pc board ships would remain hidden.
+- I noticed that when the game was over and the player asked to play again the boards would regenerate but the values did not update so the score and guesses remained the same.
+I found this bug the day of submission and so did not have enough time to fix this bug.
+Instead I decided not to regenerate the board but put in a print statement instead for the user to press 'RUN PROGRAM' at the top of the page if they wanted to play again.

 ## Remaining Bugs
 - No bugs remaining